Vaibhav0120/SignWave/README.md

 <p align="center">SignWave is a web application that bridges communication gaps with sign language translation technology.
 It offers two main features: Sign to Text and Text to Sign.</p>

+To Watch It Live: [Click here!](https://sign-wave-gamma.vercel.app/)

 <p align="center"><b>NOTE: This project is not complete.
-There are some bugs I am working on, so SignToText cannot be used in "Watch It Live."</b></p>
+There are some bugs I am working on, so SignToText Feature cannot be used in "Watch It Live."</b></p>

-To Watch It Live: [Click here!](https://sign-wave-gamma.vercel.app/)

 <h2 align="center">Project Overview</h2>